Store FAQ

 We offer flat pricing across all sizes.

-It’s all in the construction and sizing!
-Both our binders and sports bras start off with the same strong power mesh base, but from there they diverge to create two different garments for two very different purposes.
+It's in the construction and sizing.
+Both garments start off with the same strong power mesh base, but once we have your measurements, we run them through different patterning processes to create different garments for entirely different purposes.

-Our binders are cut with a straight seam down each side and finished with a simple flat-serged hem at the bottom, and can be just short enough to cover your chest, long enough to cover your hips, or any length in between.
-When sized correctly for a binder, this creates a garment that flattens and smooths, giving you that flat profile you’re looking for.
+Our binders are cut with a straight seam down each side and finished with a simple flat-serged hem at the bottom.
+They can be just short enough to cover your chest, long enough to cover your hips, or any length in between.
+When sized correctly for a binder, this garment will compress your chest to create that flat silhouette you're looking for.

-Our sports bras are cut with a tapered-in side seam and finished with a folded-under hem that sits just under your chest.
-When sized correctly for a sports bra, this creates a garment that supports but doesn’t flatten your chest.
+The sports bras are cut with a tapered-in side seam and finished with a folded-under hem that sits just under your chest.
+When sized correctly for a sports bra, this creates a garment that supports but doesn't necessarily compress your chest.

 For Binder Dresses and Custom Design Commissions, please see their respective listings for production times.
 If you have already commissioned a custom design, please refer to your invoice.

-If you haven’t received a shipping notification within that time, please check the email you used to place your order and your spam folder in particular as it may have been caught there, or we may have been trying to contact you to clarify something about your order.
+If you haven't received a shipping notification within that time, please check the email you used to place your order and your spam folder in particular.
+We may be trying to contact you to clarify something about your order.

-If you have no email from us, please feel free to contact us via our Contact Page OR if you have already been in contact with us about your order, please reply directly to that email chain.
+If you have no email from us, please feel free to contact us via our Contact Page.
+If you have already been in contact with us about your order, please reply directly to that email chain.

-Note also that the United States Postal Service is limping along after a brush with extinction.
-We deeply appreciate your patience and understanding.
+Note that the United States Postal Service is not what it used to be.
+We can only hope for its continued recovery, and we deeply appreciate your patience and understanding.

-If you’re a US citizen and agree that we should have fixed the post by now, we invite you to send a cutting email or place a crisp phone call to any of these crusty old white men in charge.
+If you're a US citizen and agree that we should have fixed the post by now, we invite you to send a cutting email or place a crisp phone call to any of these people in charge.

-Please contact us with your order number and the changes you need made, OR if you have already been in contact with us about your order, please reply directly to that email chain if you still have access to it.
-If you’re changing your shipping address, we will need your full new address, including zip code and preferred name on the package.
+Please contact us ASAP with your order number and the changes you need made!
+If you have already been in contact with us about your order, please reply directly to that email chain.
+If you're changing your shipping address, we will need your full new address, including zip code and preferred name on the package.

-We value your privacy and safety highly.
+We value your privacy and safety.
 All of our garments are shipped in unmarked, recyclable mailers from Brattleboro, Vermont.
 They have our return address on the outside, but no company name.
-If you are outside of the United States, the customs form will list the contents as “Clothing.”
+If you are outside of the United States, the customs form will list the contents as "Clothing."

 Yes.
 We ship to everywhere the United States will allow us to ship.
 Shipping cost is automatically calculated at checkout.
 Note that we do not and cannot cover import fees or tariffs.

-International customers please also note that we take measurements in inches.
+International customers, please note that we take measurements in inches.

-In particular, we highly recommend customers in the United Kingdom check your current VAT regulations, as your post office will charge you at pickup.
+Customers in the United Kingdom: please confirm your current VAT regulations, as your post office will charge you at pickup.
 We cannot cover any customs fees.

 While we understand that import charges can get expensive, we cannot falsify our customs form.
 Doing so would run the risk of becoming flagged for package inspection, holding up shipping times, and even having our shipments refused entirely, making us unable to serve our international customers at all.